CheaterEater-RM/Precision-Stockpile-Control/README.md

 M1 (core limits), M2 (focused hard cap, batch, Pick Up And Haul / multi-stack integration), M3 (feeder links), M4 (fine ordering — a–z subpriority and 1–10 priority), M5 part 1 (one-way
-migration from other limit mods + a per-stockpile default limit), and M5 part 2 (the four storage modes) are code complete and pending in-game verification.
-The authoritative design is in `docs/04_PSC_DESIGN.md`; build progress is tracked in `MILESTONES.md`.
+migration from other limit mods + a per-stockpile default limit), and M5 part 2 (the four storage modes) are code complete and in-game verified.
+The authoritative design is in `docs/DESIGN.md`.

 ## Credits